thiennguyenhieu/jira-epic-story-sync/README.md

 This will:
 - Create missing Epics, Stories, and Tasks
 - Ensure each Story/Task is correctly linked to its Epic
-- Automatically detect or fall back to customfield_10014 for Epic Link
 - Export a structured log file: jira_log_YYYYMMDD_HHMMSS.csv

 ## 🧩 Additional Commands